 It’s no trivial matter to disregard these rules, so it’s vital to suppress telephone numbers in your database against the TPS and CTPS registers.
 Otherwise, you risk landing a fine of up to £500,000 from the Information Commissioner’s Office (ICO) – that’s certainly not a situation you want to find yourself in!

-In 2015, the ICO levied more than a million pounds worth of penalties for nuisance calls and text messages.
-This included a £200,000 fine to a solar panels company that made a total of six million nuisance calls.
+In 2019, the ICO levied over £600,000 in penalties for nuisance calls and text messages.
+This included a £150,000 fine to a solar panels company that made over 500,000 calls to numbers that were registered on the TPS.

 As well as the potential financial costs of breaking the law, you also risk damaging your reputation and the future of your organisation.
 After all, no one wants to do business with a company that disregards their wishes about being contacted.